danmen-DC/Sentinal-SIEM/README.md

-Define that the security group has all protocols/ports open and is properly labeled with: DANGER_ALL_IN This will allow all traffic into the honeypot so we can collect telemetry.
+Define that the security group has all protocols/ports open and is properly labeled with: DANGER_ALL_IN

 <img src="https://i.imgur.com/pIMjdDr.png" height="40%" width="40%" alt="Disk Sanitization Steps"/>
 <br />